Twitter's bookmarking tool let's you privately save tweets to track later

 Shah states that currently, people are bookmarking tweets by liking, retweeting, and DM-ing tweets to themselves, which can be a cumbersome process.
 Adding tweets to your "Liked" tab is also accessible to anyone.
 But Save For Later's bookmarks folder is private, and can only be accessed by you.
 This makes the new feature especially useful if you don't want to spam your followers' feeds with your liked tweets, or you want to favorite a tweet without the world knowing (we're looking at you, Ted Cruz).

-Though Shah noted that this is a highly request featured (especially from users in Japan), there is no word yet on when the feature will roll out to users.
-Twitter did not immediately respond to a request for comment.
+Shah noted that this is a highly request featured (especially from users in Japan), and a Twitter spokesperson told CNET that Save for Later will come "in the coming months" so keep your eyes peeled.

 Discuss: Twitter to allow 'bookmarking' tweets to...